 - 12. Stable economic growth and an established social protection system contributed to a reduction in poverty from 38 percent in 2001 to 18 percent in 2015.
-The outcomes, however, have been uneven among regions and between rural and urban areas: the northern regions, which have a large rural population, are characterized by low incomes and high incidence of poverty, malnutrition and HIV, and inequality is assessed at 62 percent in households headed by men compared with 51 percent in households headed by women, which are also the most affected by poverty.
-19 - 13.
-Namibia's human development index improved from 0.578 in 1990 to 0.628 in 2014: the main factors were improved access to health and increased life expectancy from 49 years in 2008 to 63 in 2012 and to 65 currently.
+The outcomes, however, have been uneven among regions and between rural and urban areas: the northern regions, which have a large rural population, are characterized by low incomes and high incidence of poverty, malnutrition and HIV, and inequality is assessed at 62 percent in households headed by men compared with 51 percent in households headed by women, which are also the most affected by poverty. - 13.
+Namibia's human development index improved from 0.578 in 1990 to 0.628640 in 2014:2016: the main factors were improved access to health and increased life expectancy from 49 years in 2008 to 63 in 2012 and to 65 currently.
 The health sector receives 7 percent of GDP, which has enabled the Government to address the burden of communicable diseases such as HIV/AIDS and tuberculosis, and non-communicable diseases such as malnutrition and obesity.
-Although the HIV rate is a high 17 percent, the number of new infections fell from 21,000 in 2000 to 7,400 in 2016, and mother-to-child transmission fell as a result of increased coverage of anti-retroviral treatment.
-The maternal mortality rate has also declined from 328 to 265 deaths per https://www.unicef.org/namibia/Namibia Report on the Multi-sectoralCIP 100913).pdf
+Although the HIV rate is a high 17 percent, the number of new infections fell from 21,000 in 2000 to 7,400 in

-18 Bank of Namibia.
+&lt;sup>22 Bank of Namibia.
 2016.
 Economic Outlook Update.
 Windhoek.

-19 Namibia Statistics Agency.
+&lt;sup>23 Namibia Statistics Agency.
 2016.
 Namibia Household Income and Expenditure Survey 2015/16.
 Windhoek.